Victoria College of Music and Drama

-Victoria College of Music and Drama is an examinations board based in London, United Kingdom, which offers independent graded exams, medals and diplomas in music, speech and drama in the UK and selected other countries such as the Republic of Ireland, Malta and Sri Lanka.
+Victoria College of Music and Drama is an examinations board and distance teaching institution based in London, United Kingdom, which offers independent graded exams, medals and diplomas in music, speech and drama in the UK and selected other countries such as the Republic of Ireland, The United States of America,Sri Lanka, Singapore, Malaysia, Italy, Sierra Leone and others.

 Formed in 1890 as Victoria College of Music and incorporated in 1891, the College is now solely an examining body and no longer operates a full-time teaching institution, though in its early years offered many of the services of a full conservatoire.
 Throughout the early and mid-twentieth century the College offered correspondence courses in theory and written subjects, maintained a network of teachers with whom tuition could be arranged both in London and local centres, and arranged summer schools and other residential courses in various disciplines.
-However following the Second World War the College has focused upon its work in the examining field and developing syllabuses as required.
+Following the Second World War the College has focused upon its work in the examining field and developing syllabuses as required but reopened it's teaching department for distance teaching for diploma awards in 2019.
+New collaborations with universities have seen degree courses be introduced from 2021.